How to Get a Mortgage Loan without Tax Returns and Traditional Income Documentation

 If you do not have credit scores that high, you will need to rebuild your credit before you try to get this type of mortgage loan.

-Other Types of Low Doc Loan
+Other Types of Low Doc Loans

 The above loan with no tax returns is one way to possibly get a loan for the self-employed.
 Another possibility is a no ratio mortgage.
 This type of low documentation loan is for those who have a reason for not disclosing their income.
 They also may have a greatly fluctuating stream of income.
 No verification loans have been soaring in popularity with the rise of people starting their own business.

 The majority of regular borrowers with docs have to have a debt to income ratio of 43%.
 A no ratio loan means that the mortgage company will not look at your DTI to make a lending decision.
 The most popular non-qualified mortgages in today’s market is the “bank-statement loan.

 For qualification purposes, you will need to have an above average credit score for sure.
 Many lenders will want to see you have cash in the bank and have other assets, such as investment properties.
 Like any loan with limited documentation, the risk is higher for the lender.
 Thus your rate will typically be higher.
 Still, it is a good option for many self-employed people.